By David Joel Miller.

 Adjustment Disorder with Depressed Mood (F43.21).

 Sometimes in addition to having difficulty coping with a stressor, as a result of this life problem, people develop depression.
 If this goes on long enough or is severe enough they might eventually get a diagnosis of Major Depressive Disorder.
-But until that happens treatment will mainly focus on the stressor and the depression that stressors is causing.
+But until that happens treatment will mainly focus on the stressor and the depression that stressor is causing.

 Adjustment Disorder with Anxiety (F43.22).